TCRichards/PiSmash/README.md

   **b.**	The PC running the sketch can capture this rtsp stream using VLC's Python library.
 This was very straightforward to accomplish.

-## 4. Use Deep Learning to continuously classify screenshots from the game:
+## 4. Use Deep Learning-based image classification to continuously classify screenshots from the game:
 ### Status: Complete

   **a.**	Use image classification to detect constantly monitor the status of the game and detect the victory screen.
     **i.** Make neural network capable of choosing between [Character Select, Stage Select, Pre-Game, Game, Victory, Results, TV OFF, and Menu Screens] (this works surprisingly well).

 ![Screen Classification](https://raw.githubusercontent.com/TCRichards/PiSmash/master/READMEImages/ScreenClassTest.png)
+## 5. Use Deep Learning-based object recognition to extract results of matches
+### Status: In progress
     **ii.** Make neural network capable of detecting player icons (Not implemented - would be cool to tell who killed whom) **b.**	Use text recognition to gather data on damage and kills within each panel
     **i.**	Google Vision API provides incredible text recognition ability for relatively cheaply ($1.50 for 1000 images analyzed).
 We're going with this approach 'for now'